-In the long run, the way to look at our product is that we’re a protocol moving data from point A to point B. Today, we help The Smilist (dental office) send data from their servers to TrueLark’s servers (a software company).
-In the future, we want to be able to send data from a hospital in the US to a Roche lab in Germany.
+In the long run, the way to look at our product is that we’re a protocol moving data from point A to point B. Today, we help The Smilist, a dental service organization, send data from their servers to TrueLark’s servers (a software company).
+In the future, we want to be able to send data from a Roche lab in Germany to a hospital in the US.
 We simplify the movement of data from point A to point B.

 However, we know the entities that hold the data, EHR vendors, insurance carriers, pharmacy chains etc. do not want this data to be so easily interoperable.
 On the other hand, people that actually need to use the data for treatment or other operations, like doctors and patients, want to use our technology to move their data from point A to B.